CBIIT/bento-docs/source/project-info/gitflow.md

 ## Release Branches

-Once `develop` has acquired enough features for a release for week 1(or a predetermined release date is approaching), you fork a `releaseversion-alpha` branch off of `develop` for QA to test the features we develop during week 1.
+Once `develop` has acquired enough features for a release for week 1 (or a predetermined release date is approaching), you fork a `releaseversion-alpha` branch off of `develop` for QA to test the features we develop during week 1.

-After week 2 will create ou fork a `releaseversion` branch off of `develop`.
-Creating this branch starts the next release cycle, so no new features can be added after this point—only bug fixes, documentation generation, and other release-oriented tasks should go in this branch.
+After week 2, we will create a fork for the `releaseversion` branch off of `develop`.
+Creating this branch starts the next release cycle, so no new features can be added after this point; only bug fixes, documentation generation, and other release-oriented tasks should go in this branch.
 Once it's ready to ship, the `releaseversion` branch gets merged into `main` and tagged with a version number.
 In addition, it should be